Royal Exchange, London: Current building

 The third Royal Exchange building, which still stands today, was designed by Sir William Tite who won the commission through a competition in 1839-40 at the expense of C. R. Cockerell.
 Tite's design adheres to the original layout–consisting of a four-sided structure surrounding a central courtyard where merchants and tradesmen could do business.
 The internal works, designed by Edward I'Anson, made use of concrete—an early example of this modern construction method.
-It features pediment sculptures by Richard Westmacott (the younger), and ornamental cast ironwork by Henry Grissell's Regent's Canal Ironworks.
+It features pedimental sculpture by Richard Westmacott (the younger), and ornamental cast ironwork by Henry Grissell's Regent's Canal Ironworks.
 It was opened by Queen Victoria on 28 October 1844, though trading did not commence until 1 January 1845.

 Paul Julius Reuter established the Reuters news agency at No. 1, Royal Exchange Buildings (opposite and to the east of the Royal Exchange) in 1851.
 It later moved to Fleet Street.